The 3 stages of sales reporting

 Tableau

 Tableau is a powerful data visualization and BI solution.
-You can embed Tableau dashboards directly into existing tools like Salesforce, SharePoint, and others.
+You can embed Tableau dashboards directly into tools like Salesforce, SharePoint, and others.

 Power BI